Oblosys/react-hook-tracer/packages/react-hook-tracer/README.md

 To experiment with this example, open the [CodeSandbox playground at `/src/demos/Counter.tsx`](https://codesandbox.io/s/github/Oblosys/react-hook-tracer/tree/demo/apps/react-hook-tracer-demo?file=/src/demos/Counter.tsx) and select 'Counter' instead of 'Demo' in the running app.

-Note that traces are generated only by hooks imported from `'react-hook-tracer'`, and only for the calls that follow a `useTracer` call.
+Note that traces are generated only by hooks imported from `'react-hook-tracer'`, and only in components that start with a `useTracer` call.
 Regular React hook calls following `useTracer` call do not generate traces, and neither do traced-hook calls in components without a `useTracer` call.

 Besides `TracePanel`, `useTracer` also returns a function `trace: (message: string) => void`, which can be used to log custom trace messages.